Dissected 3D CNNs: Temporal Skip Connections for Efficient Online Video Processing

 It is also interesting to see that D-ResNet-18 with no skip connection achieves even better than conventional 3D~ResNet-18 architecture in Table \ref{tab:comparison_offline}.
 This contradicts the findings of \cite{tran2018closer}, where f-R2D achieves 1.3\% worse accuracy than R3D.
 Our only difference from f-R2D in \cite{tran2018closer} is that we apply a 3D convolution layer at the first convolution operation, which was enough to capture necessary motion information to outperform R3D.
 Besides, we can conclude that preserving temporal-resolution in the network (i.e. not applying temporal downsampling) increases classification performance, although this also increases the computation and memory load at inference time.

-\textbf{Analysis of different spatiotemporal modeling mechanisms:} We investigate the performance of applying fc, LSTM or GRU as spatiotemporal modeling mechanism.
+\textbf{\textit{Analysis of different spatiotemporal modeling mechanisms:}} We investigate the performance of applying fc, LSTM or GRU as spatiotemporal modeling mechanism.
 Table \ref{table:comp_st-modeling} shows the comparison of fc with LSTM and GRU for different number of hidden layers.
 Using multi-layer fc as spatiotemporal modeling mechanism slightly reduces performance.
 Both recurrent blocks perform better with 2 hidden layers while LSTM achieves the best performance.
 Hence, from this point onwards, we always use two layers for LSTM.
 However, we must note that RNNs in general need more parameters and FLOPs compared to fc.
 For example, single layer fc requires 4.9M parameters and 9.8M FLOPs, whereas 2 layer LSTM requires 15.3M parameters and 108.2M FLOPs for the settings explained in Section~\ref{sec:imp_details}.

-\textbf{Effect of different clip lengths on training recurrent blocks:} At the training of RNN blocks, clip length plays an important role on the final classification performance.
+\textbf{\textit{Effect of different clip lengths on training recurrent blocks:}} At the training of RNN blocks, clip length plays an important role on the final classification performance.
 We have investigated the effect of different clip lengths at training time on the classification performance for D-ResNet-18-lstm, as illustrated in Fig. \ref{fig:clip_lengths}.